Home to scientific and medical breakthroughs

 2000s

-In the early 2000s, cancer researcher Wei-Jen Tang discovers the structure of edema factor, one of the three toxins that make the anthrax bacterium deadly, an essential step in finding treatment for the infection.
+In the early 2000s, cancer researcher Wei-Jen Tang and graduate student Chester Drum discovered the structure of edema factor, one of the three toxins that make the anthrax bacterium deadly, an essential step in finding treatment for the infection.

 2004